kf5i/k3ai-docs/plugins/kubeflow-pipelines.md

 * A user interface \(UI\) for managing and tracking experiments, jobs, and runs.
 * An engine for scheduling multi-step ML workflows.
 * An SDK for defining and manipulating pipelines and components.
-* Notebooks for interacting with the system using the SDK.
+* Notebooks for interacting with the system using an SDK.

 The following are the goals of Kubeflow Pipelines: